nickolasburr/battery/readme.md

 # battery

-`battery` is a Bash script for analyzing information about your Mac's battery.
+`battery` is a Bash script for analyzing information about your MacBook (Pro) battery.

 ## Installation